Iranian lawyer and filmmaker win EU's Sakharov Prize

 In 2006 he made "Offside", which depicted a group of young women dressing up as men to attend a World Cup qualifying match.

-The state's censors were also under the impression that the women were men but nevertheless withheld a film license unless Panahi was prepared to re-edit his four previous films.
+The state's censors were also under the impression that the women were men but nevertheless withheld a film licence unless Panahi was prepared to re-edit his four previous films.

 In December 2010, Panahi was convicted by Iran's Islamic republic of making anti-government propaganda and was placed under house arrest.